alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 - Support for throwing errors if addresses are out of range.
 - Support for directly addressing the first 32 storage registers in decimal.
 - Support for detecting if subroutines are nested more than 4 levels deep.
+- Support for pseudo-instructions to simplify certain operations.

 ## System Architecture